Our team

 Ashworth, J. (2020).
 9 Art-ful Methods of Democratic Participation: Listening, Engagement, and Connection.
 In L. Levac & S. Wiebe (Ed.), Creating Spaces of Engagement: Policy Justice and the Practical Craft of Deliberative Democracy (pp. 208-225).
 Toronto: University of Toronto Press. https://doi.org/10.3138/9781487519889-011

-Steven is one of the co-op Event Specialists at CERi.
-Steven is an undergraduate student at the School of Communication at SFU.
+Steven Ta is the Communication Assistant at CERi.
+Steven is a recent graduate from the School of Communication at SFU.
 A Vancouver native, he comes to CERi with interest in Community-Engaged Research stemming from issues such as gentrification.
 Through his studies, he has developed a passion for understanding the ways discourse and media shape public perceptions.